GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 7. Public key endpoint: stored at an S3 bucket in the Swedish case

 # LS AAI registration
-In order to gain access to the LS AAI and enable the users to login with their home organization credentials, the Auth service needs to be registered with LS AAI.
+In order to gain access to the LS AAI and enable the users to login with their home organization credentials, the Auth and REMS services need to be registered with LS AAI.
+Both of them can be under the same service since you are allowed to have multiple Redirect URIs (one for the Auth and one for the REMS).
 The registration process is described [here](https://docs.google.com/document/d/17pNXM_psYOP5rWF302ObAJACsfYnEWhjvxAHzcjvfIE/edit)

 The details for the LS AAI configuration are described [here](https://lifescience-ri.eu/ls-login.html).
 For more information contact Dominic František Bučík on GDI slack.